 The longer answer is covered in our post: When Will Walt Disney World Stop Requiring Face Masks?

-Can we remove masks for outdoor photos?
+Can we remove masks outdoors?

 Can we remove masks for indoor photos?